samlemonsam/activityinfo/CONTRIBUTING.md

 the browser to see the result.

 *Note:* we are still using the "classic" GWT Dev Mode which requires a browser plugin to function.
-This browser no longer works on the most recent versions of most browsers; we recommend installing a local copy of [FireFox 24.2.0esr](https://ftp.mozilla.org/pub/mozilla.org/firefox/releases/24.2.0esr/) and following this [tutorial](https://openbpm.wordpress.com/2014/05/31/getting-gwt-plugin-to-work-on-firefox-on-ubuntu-14-04/) to setup a seperate FireFox profile for testing ActivityInfo.
+This browser plugin no longer works on the most recent versions of most browsers; we recommend installing a local copy of [FireFox 24.2.0esr](https://ftp.mozilla.org/pub/mozilla.org/firefox/releases/24.2.0esr/) and following this [tutorial](https://openbpm.wordpress.com/2014/05/31/getting-gwt-plugin-to-work-on-firefox-on-ubuntu-14-04/) to setup a seperate FireFox profile for testing ActivityInfo.
 We expect to transition to GWT 2.7 and the new "Super" Dev Mode before the end of 2015.

-First, create an `activityinfo_dev` database by running:
+The very first time you run AI locally, you'll need to create an `activityinfo_dev` database by running:

     $ ./gradlew setupDevDatabase

-This
+This will create the required MySQL tables and populate the database with a bare minimum of geographic reference data to run AI.

 You can start development mode from Gradle by running: